ostrowr/jsoncompat/readme.md

 - `tests/fuzz.rs` runs the JSON-Schema-Test-Suite fixture corpus through `ResolvedSchema::from_json`, asks `json_schema_fuzz::ValueGenerator` for raw-valid examples, and asserts that `ResolvedSchema::is_valid_canonicalized()` returns the same answer on those instances.
 Fixtures that rely on unsupported reference-resource features are skipped when schema build returns a typed resolver error, and known generation gaps are tracked by explicit `GenerateError::ExhaustedAttempts` whitelist entries.
 - `schema/src/canonicalize/integration_tests.rs` and `schema/src/roundtrip_tests.rs` test canonicalization and AST round-tripping directly.

-## What is still missing for “complete” Draft 2020-12 support?

-This crate should not be described as a complete JSON Schema implementation yet.
-The current architecture is useful, but there are still explicit semantic gaps in the resolver, AST, generator, and subset checker.

-### 1. Full schema resource and reference resolution

-Current behavior:

-- Local JSON Pointer references of the form `"#"` and `"#/..."` are resolved.
-- Recursive local `$ref` graphs are supported by representing schemas as shared `Rc` nodes.
-- Non-local `$ref`s, `$id`, `$anchor`, `$dynamicRef`, and `$dynamicAnchor` are rejected with typed `UnsupportedReference` errors.
-Missing local pointers return `UnresolvedReference`.

-Missing for completeness:

-- `$id`-scoped base URI handling across nested schema resources.
-- `$anchor` resolution for plain fragment references such as `"#foo"`.
-- `$dynamicRef` / `$dynamicAnchor` dynamic-scope resolution.
-- Remote reference loading and a resource-store abstraction for multi-document schemas.
-- Cross-draft reference handling.
-Today, only Draft 2020-12 is accepted.

-### 2. Annotation-aware keywords and evaluation bookkeeping

-Current AST support includes `properties`, `patternProperties`, `required`, `additionalProperties`, `propertyNames`, `dependentRequired`, `prefixItems`, `items`, `contains`, `minContains`, `maxContains`, and `uniqueItems`.

-Missing or only partially represented:

-- `dependentSchemas` is canonicalized but not represented in `ResolvedNodeKind::Object`, so the checker and generator do not enforce it.
-- `unevaluatedProperties` and `unevaluatedItems` are canonicalized but not represented with the evaluated-location bookkeeping required by the spec.
-- Keywords whose behavior depends on annotation collection through applicators (`$ref`, `allOf`, `anyOf`, `oneOf`, `if`/`then`/`else`, `not`) are not modeled with an explicit annotation/evaluation layer.
-- Content keywords and most annotation keywords are intentionally stripped during canonicalization, so they are not preserved as part of the semantic IR.

-### 3. Complete set-inclusion reasoning over the AST

-`check_compat` is implemented as a structural subset check over `ResolvedNodeKind`, with evaluator-backed membership checks for finite examples and a recursive pair guard for cyclic proofs.
-That is practical, but not a complete decision procedure for all represented schemas.

-Known incompleteness:

-- Arbitrary `not` reasoning is shallow.
-The checker only handles a few boolean/`Any` cases and otherwise returns `false` rather than proving inclusion through complement logic.
-- Union/intersection reasoning is branch-local and conservative.
-For example, `sub ⊆ (anyOf [...])` currently requires finding one branch that contains all of `sub`, which can miss valid proofs that require splitting `sub` across multiple branches.
-- String-language inclusion is incomplete. `pattern` and `format` are represented on string nodes, but the subset checker does not currently prove regex-language or format-language containment.
-- `patternProperties` containment is conservative and mostly syntactic: matching exact regex keys is handled, but there is no general regex-language inclusion engine.

-### 4. A single executable schema semantics layer

-There are now three semantics paths:

-- `jsonschema` validators compiled from raw JSON, exposed through `json_schema_ast::compile` and `ResolvedSchema::is_valid()`, as the external oracle/backend for actual validation.
-- `jsonschema` validators compiled from canonicalized JSON, exposed through `ResolvedSchema::is_valid_canonicalized()`, as a parity/debug path for canonicalization.
-- `ResolvedNode::accepts_value()` over the frozen canonicalized graph, used by compatibility and generation heuristics.

-`src/subset.rs` and the private candidate generator in `fuzz/src/lib.rs` use the resolved-graph evaluator for finite-value checks over the canonicalized IR, while public generation/validation APIs use `ResolvedSchema::is_valid()` as the raw-schema oracle for user-visible results. `ResolvedNode::to_json()` is documented as lossy and serializes a tree-shaped view, not graph backedges, so it is kept for debug/test round-tripping only.
-The remaining architecture gap is that `schema/src/canonicalize.rs` still performs some semantic simplification (`allOf` / `anyOf` / `oneOf` / `not` folding) that is also implemented on the resolved graph; consolidating those rewrites into one layer is still a worthwhile follow-up.

 ## Debugging canonicalization

 To inspect the canonicalized schema document that backs compatibility checks and generation: